-- You should only make an application when you know your child will be able to take up the offer of a place at a school as places cannot be reserved.
+- You should only make an application when you know your child will be able to take up the offer of a place at a school straight away, as places cannot be reserved until you arrive.

 - You can only name schools in Merton on your form.
 If you wish to apply for schools outside Merton, you will need to contact those boroughs for an application form.

 - Some schools may require you to complete a supplementary form to support your application.
 You are advised to contact the schools to see if this will be necessary.